Kasim Keto

-Kasim Keto (born Brooklyn, New York) is an American music producer.
+Kasim Keto is an American music producer.
 He has collaborated with artists such as Roc Marciano, and in 2013 signed to Babygrande Records, releasing several singles.
 His debut album with Babygrande, Long Cars Rides, was released in December 2013.
 Clash Music gave it a score of 8/10, with reviewer Joe Rivers writing, "This largely instrumental record... evokes the golden age of hip-hop...however, nightmarish and unsettling sounds and samples ensure 'Long Car Rides' always remains the right side of Daisy Age nostalgia."
 In 2014, Keto had three collaborative singles featured in the film Kid Cannabis.

 Early life

 Kasim Keto was born in Brooklyn, New York.
 His parents, both immigrants from Jamaica, separated when he was small, and at about the age of six, he spent time with his mother in Alabama and Florida, before returning to live in the New York City area with his father.
 He predominantly grew up in Queens, New York, specifically the multi-cultural neighborhood of South Jamaica.

 He has credited his father, who is from a West Indian background, with playing a wide variety of music while Keto was growing up.
 This exposed Keto to genres as diverse as reggae, rock, and disco.
 Keto wrote his first songs at the age of eight.
 He has recalled that around that time, "I can remember sitting in my living room and listening to music and the feeling it gave me was incredible… All I knew is that I wanted to spend the rest of my life trying to give people that feeling.
 It was the only thing that made me feel unique and like I had an ability that exceed my own life."

 As a student, he was "always playing with music," tinkering with the piano and learning the basics of music production. learning how to use professional audio gear at various project studios.